 - Emergency physicians are the only doctors required by law to treat Medicaid patients, and they should be compensated fairly.

 - State Medicaid programs have sought to limit emergency visits and deny coverage for emergency care.
 However, all health plans are required by the Affordable Care Act to base coverage on a patient’s symptoms, not the final diagnosis — also known as the “prudent layperson standard.”

-Describe the typical Medicaid patient who visits the emergency department.
+Who is the typical Medicaid patient who visits the emergency department.